lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/3_Use_BigQuery_to_query_files.md

  - WRITE a query on a small subset of your data to verify that you've written your query correctly before you run a query on your full dataset
  - VERIFY the query cost BEFORE you run it
  - VALIDATE the SQL syntax in the BQ web console
-  - REVIEW the query 'Execution Details' to verify the actual query cost and execution ran as expected.
+  - REVIEW the query 'Execution Details' to verify the actual query cost and execution ran as expected
+  - ESTIMATE query cost before running the query using the `--dry_run` parameter
+ - AVOID using `SELECT * ...` in queries to reduce the amount of data scanned, speed up the query execution time and potentially reduce the cost of running the query

  RUN QUERY